Nadejda Guskova

-Nadezda Guskova (Надежда Гуськова; born 10 January 1992) is a retired Russian tennis player, two-time Russian tennis champion, singer, philanthropist and journalist.
+Nadezda Guskova (Надежда Гуськова; born 10 January 1992) is a former tennis player, two-time Russian tennis champion, singer, philanthropist and journalist.

 At the age of 16, she graduated from High School No. 2 (Ramensky, Russia) and was accepted at the MGAFK (Moscow State Academy of Physical Education), where she studied through distance learning program.

 Tennis career

 Nadezda started playing tennis at the age of five.
 Her first coach was Sergey Koschienko.
 During summer months, she trained at the “Meteor” stadium in Zhukovsky, and in winter in the hall of the Sports School.

-Guskova has won two singles and four doubles titles on the ITF Circuit in her career.
+Guskova has won two singles and four doubles titles on the ITF Women's Circuit in her career.
 On 28 February 2011, she reached her best singles ranking of world No. 301.
 On 6 June 2011, she peaked at No. 249 in the WTA doubles rankings.

-In 2008, she won a singles title and reached the final in doubles, at the ITF tournament Prince Cup, among juniors in Miami, Florida.
+In 2008, she won an ITF singles title and reached the final in doubles at the Prince Cup, among juniors in Miami, Florida.

 In September 2009, she sustained a serious injury and was unable, temporarily, to play tournaments.

-In August 2010, Guskova for the first time became the winner of an ITF tournament in singles, at St. Petersburg, and in December, she won another ITF tournament in Havana, Cuba.
+In August 2010, Guskova for the first time became the winner of an ITF tournament in singles, at St. Petersburg, and in December, she won another ITF title in Havana, Cuba.
 From 2010 to 2012, she was coached by Lina Krasnoroutskaya.

 Guskova made her WTA Tour debut at the 2010 Tashkent Open, defeating Ekaterina Dzehalevich, Maria Kondratieva and Tatiana Poutchek in the qualifying tournament.
 In the main draw, she defeated Olga Savchuk in straight sets.

 In 2010, at the Russian Tennis Championship in Khanty-Mansiysk, she became double champion: in singles, beating second-seeded Ekaterina Ivanova in the final with a score of 6–4, 6–2, and in doubles with Maria Zharkova.
 In mixed-doubles competition (paired with Andrey Levin), she reached the final, but after sustaining a serious injury, was forced to retire.

 Guskova retired from professional tennis 2012.